EPCCed/2021-01-14-archer2-developers-online/_episodes/04-submission.md

 {: .output}

 > ## Explore a compute node
-> Let’s look at the resources available on the compute nodes where your jobs will actually run.
+> Let us look at the resources available on the compute nodes where your jobs will actually run.
 Try running this
 > command to see the name, CPUs and memory available on the worker nodes (the instructors will give you the ID of
 > the compute node to use):
 > ```